Wondering when to break up with your girlfriend?

 Reason #4: She’s Taking Advantage of You Financially

-If she’s taking advantage of you financially, it’s time to breakup with your girlfriend.
+If she’s taking advantage of you financially, stop wondering when to breakup with your girlfriend and just do it.
 No relationship is worth ruining your credit score over.
 Don’t end up living in squalor because this woman demands a lavish lifestyle from you or is a gold digger.

 Check out this EmLovz article, How to Not Be Taken Advantage of Financially, to learn about the signs that your girlfriend is in it for the money.

-When You’ve Been Dating for Two or More Years
+When To Breakup with Your Girlfriend If You’ve Been Dating for Two or More Years

 Sometimes a relationship is successful for years until one or both parties realize it isn’t meant to stand the test of time.
 If you’ve been with someone for more than two years and find yourself longing for singlehood again, the desire can be more than a bit conflicting.
 You may feel guilt over questioning your relationship.